FrostFalcon/FrostsBlackWhite2Editor/README.md

 # Frost's Black and White 2 Editor

-Featured here is the editor program that I made I use to hack pokemon Black and White 2.
+Featured here is the editor program that I made and use to hack pokemon Black and White 2.

 The main editor contains several features, such as pokemon, moves, trainers, and even script editing.
 It also contains a few special game modes for those looking for new challenge runs and a custom patcher for transfering hacks efficiently.